-Bottom line: You should definitely unwrap those presents that are taking up your guest bedroom.
-Otherwise, how else will you write the thank you notes?
-Writing notes as gifts come in means you'll have way fewer to write on the flight to your honeymoon (remember, you've got three months to send a note, not a year!).
-If you don't have time to write a note immediately, send an email or make a quick phone call to let the sender know their gift was received, and that you'll have a note in the mail soon.
+If you don't have time to write notes within a few days, you can also send an email or make a quick phone call to let senders know their gift was received and that you'll have a note in the mail soon.
 Especially if it's a more expensive present, they'll be happy to know it arrived in one piece.

 Technically, wedding gifts should not be used until after the wedding.
 If, for any reason, the wedding is called off, gifts should be returned to the giver, and you can't really give back that KitchenAid you've used three times already, can you?
 And some brides even consider it bad luck, since the gift is being sent in celebration of an event that hasn't happened yet.